 It was not a cyberattack.
 It was not civil unrest.
 China's winter surge in respiratory illnesses in early 2025 served as a stark reminder that health is still a frontline risk for global operations teams.1

-The media were erroneously reporting the emergence of a new virus, with rumours spreading through social media that healthcare systems were overwhelmed.2 What mattered was cutting through the noise and misinformation to guide a proportionate operational response.
+The media were erroneously reporting the emergence of a new virus, with rumors spreading through social media that healthcare systems were overwhelmed.2 What mattered was cutting through the noise and misinformation to guide a proportionate operational response.
 Hospital capacity concerns, travel advisories, and precautionary pauses reminded businesses that even routine seasonal illness can trigger significant disruption when it occurs at scale.

 Medical Risk: From Background Noise to Business Disruption